 Symptoms of cerebral palsy

 - Posture problems

 We understand how difficult medical malpractice cases can be for Tennessee families.
 We maintain confidentiality and use discretion throughout a birth defect and injury case and typically negotiate with insurance companies, not doctors.

 Contact a Tennessee cerebral palsy attorney

 Contact a cerebral palsy attorney today.
 We are prepared to investigate your circumstances and provide an honest assessment.
-At Meade Injury Law Group, we are dedicated to helping medical malpractice victims in Tennessee.
+At Meade Law Group, we are dedicated to helping medical malpractice victims in Tennessee.
 Please call (423) 464-7779 for your free consultation.